DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-the-importance-of-subject-and-curriculum-knowledge.md

 There are no mentor activities this week.

+### Induction tutor

+Use the materials below to arrange a training session on developing pupil’s literacy (90 minutes).

+View induction tutor materials

 ## Week 4: misconceptions and a deeper look at literacy

+### ECTs

 There are no self-study materials this week.
-Instead, your mentor will lead the discussion about this topic in your weekly meeting.
+Instead, your mentor will lead the discussion about this topic in your weekly meeting (60 minutes).

+You’ll also attend a training session arranged by your induction tutor (90 minutes).

 ### Mentors